Common Name(s): Northern White Cedar, Eastern Arborvitae

 Allergies/Toxicity: Although severe reactions are quite uncommon, Northern White Cedar has been reported to cause skin irritation, runny nose, as well as asthma-like symptoms.
+Reported by the USDA to be among the most allergenic woods native to the United States.
 See the articles Wood Allergies and Toxicity and Wood Dust Safety for more information.

 Pricing/Availability: Generally available in smaller sizes of lumber.
 Prices should be in the mid range for a domestic softwood.